 This subsection describes concerns towards the proposed NECC-Whittier shared campus described by community members during interviews and listening sessions.
-The following includes specific questions respondents requested answers for in order to develop a more informed opinion of the topic.
+The following includes specific questions respondents request they receive answers to, in order to develop a more informed opinion towards the topic.